tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 What you actually need to do is to pick one of static site generators which will take care of the coding stuff and let you focus on your content only.
 The most popular SSGs these days are Jekyll, Middleman, Roots, and Hugo.
 To me Jekyll is my favorite, like this site is build on it!

 So now how it works? first you need to follow the SSGs instructions, as for [jekyll](https://jekyllrb.com/docs/installation), you need to have ruby on your machine as described in above line, then you install bundler/jekyll gems.
-After that everything becomes very easy, with three magic words on your terminal you can build your entire site project:
+Next everything becomes very easy, with three magic words on your terminal you can build your entire site project:

 ```shell
 jekyll new myblog
 ```
-Wait for few seconds Et Voila! you built a complete project.
-No PHP or database needed.
-Now you may waiting for the step we all hating which is setting up apache configuration with needed directives and modules to enable...
-No! here you you don't need all that ugly stuff.
-All you need is to run another tiny command so jekyll will build and compile all pages:
+Wait for few seconds...
+Et Voila! you just built a complete project.
+No code or database needed.

+Now you may thing that I'm going to tell you how to setup your apache, but no!
+Here the things is much easier, what you only need to run your site locally by running another tiny command so jekyll will build and compile all pages:

 ```shell
 bundle exec jekyll serve